rust-skia/rust-skia/README.md

 ### Bindings

 Skia is a large library.
-While we strife to bind all of the C++ APIs, it's nowhere complete yet.
+While we strive to bind all of the C++ APIs, it's nowhere complete yet.

 We do support most of the SkCanvas, SkPaint, and SkPath and related APIs and are trying to make the examples from the [skia.org](https://skia.org/) website work.
 Recently we merged some of the bindings for the classes in the [`include/effects/`](https://github.com/google/skia/tree/2c36ee834ae04d036363cd3b8f3f33ec65d657f0/include/effects) directory.